lucasdicioccio/deptrack-project/deptrack-devops-examples/README.md

 Docker is all the craze these days.
 This installs it and bootstraps a fresh base image from nothing, then starts two containers based on this fresh image.

-The output of `dot -Tpng -Grankdir=LR -o deptrack-devops-example-docker.png <( deptrack-devops-example-docker dot )`
-is as follows:
+The output of `dot -Tpng -o deptrack-devops-example-docker.png <( deptrack-devops-example-docker dot )` is as follows:
 ![graph of deptrack-devops-example-docker dependencies](deptrack-devops-example-docker.png)